Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Introduction

 \subsection{Organization of the paper}

-We present the numerical solution for optimal arbitrage opportunities (\cite{fernholz2010optimal}) relative to the market portfolio in the volatility-stabilized market.
+We present the numerical solution for optimal arbitrage opportunities (\cite{fernholz2010optimal}) relative to the market portfolio in the volatility-stabilized market model.
 We summarize the relative arbitrage and the probabilistic solution for optimal arbitrage in Section~\ref{sec:recall}.
 We introduce the numerical methods based on time-changed Bessel processes and Bessel bridge interpolation in Section~\ref{sec: numeric}.
-Then, in Section~\ref{sec: rbsde}, we propose general grid-based methods for optimal arbitrage considering the associated backward stochastic differential equation of the Cauchy PDE for optimal arbitrage.
+In addition, we provide numerical results that demonstrate the existence of relative arbitrage opportunities and approximations of the optimal arbitrage solution.
+Then, in Section~\ref{sec: rbsde}, we propose general grid-based methods for optimal arbitrage, considering the associated backward stochastic differential equation of the Cauchy PDE for optimal arbitrage.